imin-ltd/meta/README.md

 # imin API metadata
 Metadata related to each API version.
-This includes is provided outside of the SLA, via the GitHub Pages CDN, as a convenience for developers.
+This is provided as a convenience for developers.

 ## Version 2